luizpvas/turbo-replay/README.md

 When the client notices they missed an event, either by an unexpected sequence number or disconnect event, they ask the server to resend messages since the last known sequence number.

-### I like to broadcast lots of stuff, isn't the cache too much overhead?
+### I like to broadcast lots of stuff.
+Isn't the cache too much overhead?

 Maybe, it depends on your use case.
 Take a look at `config/initializers/turbo_replay.rb` in your application to tweak the cache's retention policy.